-The first two windows on the top of the list (Figure 9) serve to enter information regarding the current measurement (Subject ID and Note).
+The first two windows on the top of the list (Figure 12) serve to enter information regarding the current measurement (Subject ID and Note).
 This information is attached to the master data result file produced at the end of the measurement and used for defining the name of the result file.
-Note: the following characters are not allowed to be used "./[]:+|<>=;,?" in the Subject ID.